 Exams are held in many cities and towns throughout Australia and in some countries overseas.
 You may nominate or change an Exam Centre on your re-enrolment form or via My Enrolment.
-Students living within 120 km of an established Exam Centre are expected to attend that centre.
+If you are living within 120 km of an established Exam Centre you are expected to attend that centre.
 If you are unable to select a suitable centre, you should contact the Examinations and Records Team as soon as possible on telephone (02) 6620 3449.